foureyes/csci-ua.0480-spring2017-008/slides/05/web.markdown

 <section markdown="block">
 ## A Protocol Example

-Our book described a __simple chat protocol__.
+Eloquent JavaSccript describes a __simple chat protocol__.
 For two computers to communicate with this protocol:

 1. one computer sends bits that represent the text, '__CHAT?__', to another computer
 2. the other computer responds with '__OK!__' to show that it accepts and understands the protocol